cavidparker/Machine-Learning-Classification/README.md

 ## Logistic Regression:
 Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
 Like all regression analyses, the logistic regression is a predictive analysis.
-Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

-## K-Nearest Neighbour(K-NN)
+## K-Nearest Neighbour(K-NN):

-## Support Vector Machine(SVM)
+## Support Vector Machine(SVM):

-## Naive Bayes
+## Naive Bayes:

-## Decision Tree Classification
+## Decision Tree Classification:

-## Random Forest Classification
+## Random Forest Classification: